Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 | Exposure | Something reachable over HTTP that hands an attacker credentials, the database or an account outright: a readable `wp-config` backup, a database export, a backup folder, a debug log, a `SearchReplaceDB2` or Duplicator installer left behind, an emergency password reset script, or a site still sitting on its installer. | CRIT, except for a backup folder the scanner could not read any entry out of, which is WARN. |
 | Hardening | Everything else the scan reports: outdated core, plugins or themes, a reachable readme, an enabled external WP-Cron, upload directory listing, full path disclosure, enumerable usernames, a reachable timthumb script, and any finding type the scanner may add in the future. | WARN. |

+`--critical-cvss` takes a plain score rather than a Nagios range, unlike the `--warning` and `--critical` thresholds of the other checks.
+CVSS is a published scale with fixed severity bands, so the only thing worth configuring is where CRITICAL starts.

 In detail:

 * OK if nothing in any of the three classes was found.